Adjusting the Sunlight

 • Set the Direction Angle to specify the direction that the sun light points toward.
 0 degrees is measured horizontally on screen, pointing to the right.
 Positive values will then rotate in a counter-clockwise direction, while negative values rotate clockwise.

-• Select the Restore Initial Settings button to restore the original settings.
+• Select the Reset to Defaults or Restore Initial Settings button to restore the original settings.

 5. Click OK to apply your changes and see the results update in your open camera view.

-In Home Designer Pro, you have more control over how the sun displays by utilizing the Sun Angle Specification dialog, where you can give the program your latitude and longitude along with the date and time, and the program will then automatically set the correct Sun Angle for you.
+In Home Designer 2026 and newer, or legacy Home Designer Pro, you have more control over how the sun displays by utilizing the Sun Angle Specification dialog, where you can give the program your latitude and longitude along with the date and time, and the program will then automatically set the correct Sun Angle for you.

 Earth Data panel of the Sun Angle Specification dialog